China's three state-owned carriers form telecoms tower firm

-BEIJING China's three state-owned wireless carriers have agreed to jointly establish a telecommunications tower company with a registered capital of 10 billion yuan (0.93 billion pounds), the companies said in filings on Friday.
+BEIJING China's three state-owned wireless carriers have agreed to jointly establish a telecommunications tower company with a registered capital of 10 billion yuan ($1.6 billion), the companies said in filings on Friday.

-China Mobile Ltd, the world's largest mobile carrier by subscribers, will hold a 40 percent share of the company.
-China Unicom (Hong Kong) Ltd will subscribe for shares equivalent to 30.1 percent of the company.
-China Telecom Corp Ltd, the smallest of the three carriers, will hold a 29.9 percent share.
+China Mobile Ltd (0941.HK), the world's largest mobile carrier by subscribers, will hold a 40 percent share of the company.
+China Unicom (Hong Kong) Ltd (0762.HK) will subscribe for shares equivalent to 30.1 percent of the company.
+China Telecom Corp Ltd (0728.HK), the smallest of the three carriers, will hold a 29.9 percent share.

 The tower company, called China Communications Facilities Services Corporation Limited, will "primarily engage in the construction, maintenance and operation of telecommunications towers," said China Telecom's filing to the Hong Kong exchange.